powerhouse-inc/powerhouse-docs/README.md

 # Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This documentation website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+To contribute to the documentation please work on a feature branch in case of big refactors, and build & serve before pushing to the development branch.
+Pushing from the dev branch to the main branch will trigger an auto deployment in Heroku for the staging deployment.

 ### Installation